The Silvertrac Extra

 1. Differentiate Your Business

 In the security industry, it’s critical to stand out.
-Use strong customer value propositions (CVPs) to set yourself apart from the competition.
+One way to do this is by using strong customer value propositions (CVPs) that set yourself apart from the competition.
 Without strong CVPs, price becomes the only real way for potential clients to tell your company apart from the rest of the pack.

 Great CVPs speak to a prospect’s needs and understand the language they use.
 Many security professionals will market in a way that appeals to their own sensibilities, rather than those of their target clients.
 On the other hand, smart marketers will: